 Roboticists have tackled these problems in different ways.
-One is with snake-type robots, which use a continuous series of connected actuators for increased flexibility and hyper redundancy.
+One is with snake-type robots, which use a continuous series of connected actuators for increased flexibility and hyperredundancy.
 These work great, except they’re still expensive, because they consist entirely of actuators.
 Another approach is using continuum robots, which rely on compliant actuation techniques (like cables or pneumatics) to achieve “infinite” degrees of freedom with lightweight and inexpensive hardware; the challenge with these, though, is that they tend to be difficult to control with precision, especially if your application needs rigidity.

 At Ben-Gurion University of the Negev, in Israel, David Zarrouk and his students (Moshe Mann, Lior Damti, Gideon Tirosh, Liran Yehezkel, Otzar Dorani, Dar Zussman, and Dana Yael Erez) have developed a new kind of manipulator designed to offer the performance and redundancy of a snake robot, along with the low cost of a continuum robot.
 Their Minimally Actuated Serial Robot (MASR) is simple, lightweight, and modular, and offers plenty of advantages, as long as you’re not in any sort of hurry.

-Essentially, MASR has similar capabilities to a traditional snake robot that uses a series of actuated joints, except that it can only move one joint at a time.
+Essentially, MASR has similar capabilities to a traditional snake robot that uses a series of actuated joints, except that it can move only one joint at a time.
 This architecture makes this robot much, much slower than a snake robot, but it can also perform some neat tricks that give it a surprising amount of versatility:

 The primary structure of the robot consists of an arbitrary number of passive links, which connect to each other at passive joints with locking clamps to keep them rigid.
 The only other defining feature of the links is that they include a rail for a movable actuator to travel along; at some point, the rail could also transmit power and data.
-The movable actuator itself uses just two motors: One to travel along the rail, and one to rotate the joints it stops on.
+The movable actuator itself uses just two motors: one to travel along the rail, and one to rotate the joints it stops on.
 No matter how many links you have, one movable actuator can handle them all—it may just take it a little while.

 Besides this simplicity, the modularity and redundancy of this design are also very impressive.
 It’s easy to change the length by adding or subtracting links, and you can also add as many movable actuators as you need if you want to actuate multiple joints at once.
 It’s not just about making the design more flexible, either: Since it’s so easy to change things around, it means that if (or when) something breaks, fixing it becomes a lot easier.

 It’s important to note that there are some things that the MASR is not very good at.
 Speed is one of them, of course, but so is moving an object along an arbitrary path.
 Unless the path happens to be an arc that lines up perfectly with one of the joints of the robot, moving something in (say) a straight line isn’t possible—rather, the MASR will spend a very long time repetitively actuating different joints and you’ll still just end up with a sort of zigzag.
-The figure below shows a simulated MASR trying to draw (appropriately enough) the letter Z.
+The figure above shows a simulated MASR trying to draw (appropriately enough) the letter Z.

 You could mitigate this somewhat by adding more movable actuators, but if you’re looking for speed or precision of motion, this may not be the best robot for you.
 Fortunately, there are all sorts of applications where neither speed nor precision of motion are nearly as important as the end result.